snakesonabrain/python-engineering/docs/Getting_started.rst

 python-engineering is written for Python 3.x.
 Downloading Anaconda3 is recommended for users not familiar with Python development.

-With a valid installation of Python 3, you can simply install python-engineering using pip
+With a valid installation of Python 3, you can simply install python-engineering using pip.

 .. code-block:: bash